 Caring impacts every area of our lives.
-Caring affects paid work, with many of us reducing our working hours to manage the juggle.
+Caring affects paid work, with many of us reducing our working hours or leaving work entirely, to manage the juggle.

 It can affect relationships within the family, as well as meaning we have less free time for meeting new people and nurturing friendships.
 It can be difficult to find time for hobbies and exercise, and to prioritise self-care.